 I’m unmoved by that defense, because, well…I always found low and high rank hard in the previous games.
 If you feel that way, I guess that means you are a better hunter than I!
 That’s okay!
 But Gideon the lesser hunter still finds that Monster Hunter World is easy.
 What does that say?

 Capcom claims they have dialed up the endgame challenge in the upcoming expansion, that remains to be seen.
-But even if it’s true, I still have the entire other half of the game I have to try and stay awake through.
+But even if it’s true, the entire base game is still a waste of time for me.

 Why does this matter?
 Well, look.
 Monster Hunter World is a great game aside from its lack of challenge.
 I am so happy this series has exploded, that people everywhere are now enjoying the game that I have always loved.
 It Just hurts to be left behind.